chpngyu/chip-seq-pipeline/README.md

 # Pipeline of ChIP-seq analysis

-computational pipeline of ENCODE ChIP-seq analysis
+Computational pipeline of ENCODE ChIP-seq analysis